Fighting Ransomware Before, During and After an Attack

 In yet another case, a customer’s entire environment had been encrypted by ransomware, and there was no time to stop the spread.
 Its backups had been compromised as well.
 The only option was to pay the ransom to get back to some form of a workable state.

 But paying the ransom didn’t solve the issue.
-Like many companies, this one didn’t have 200% of its resources available in order to restore its decrypted machines alongside the encrypted ones.
+Like many companies, this one didn’t have 200% of its resources available to restore its decrypted machines alongside the encrypted ones.
 It didn’t even have the resources to unpack a machine or two at a time and remove the original encrypted source.

 US Signal was able to assist the customer by physically driving hardware to the customer site to augment its existing virtual environment.
 We gave the customer the resources needed to unpack the decrypted machines alongside the encrypted source machines so it could run in this state until the original encrypted machines could be removed after a return to business as usual.

 This leads us to one more important point.
 For many different reasons, you may determine the ransom should be paid.
 But be sure you understand how the encryption and decryption mechanisms will work once recovery begins, and recognize the potential operational risks of sanctions involved in paying out a ransom.

 One of the recommendations we make to our customers is to detonate popular types of ransomware in a sandbox environment.
 They helps you be aware of what attacks looks like.
 There is some great free tooling we use called “any.run.”
 It lets you run many of the well-known types if malicious software in an internet browser sandbox VM and review the attack vectors.

 Another recommendation is to mitigate potential damage from ransomware early on is to implement endpoint protection.
 There are various options.
 Among them: